vircadia/vircadia-docs-sphinx/docs/source/sell/add-item.rst

 Once you've created an avatar, wearable or entity, you have the option to sell it in the Marketplace.
 This guide walks you through the steps to upload it to the Marketplace so that you can start the process of having it reviewed and published.

-.. note:: Prior to adding your item to the Marketplace, we recommend that you use the `Marketplace Item Tester <../../create/tools#marketplace-item-tester>`_ to ensure that your item works the way you expected and does not have any script errors.
+.. note:: Prior to adding your item to the Marketplace, we recommend that you use the `Marketplace Item Tester <../create/tools.html#marketplace-item-tester>`_ to ensure that your item works the way you expected and does not have any script errors.

-**On This Page**

 .. contents:: On This Page
     :depth: 2